amilworks/reinforcement_learning/README.md

 ## Example

 A trash collecting robot decides whether it should enter a new room in search of more trash to collect or start trying to find its way back to its battery recharging station.
 How does the robot make its decision?
-It makes its decision based on how quickly and easily it has been able to find the recharger in the past.
+It makes its decision based on how quickly and easily it has been able to find the recharging station in the past.

 ## Project Abstract